 There is no holy grail to grain free flour.
 There will never be a loaf of bread as chewy and gluten-y as that last piece of wheat bread you ate (however long ago it was).
 You can, however, have baked goods and compliant treats that not only taste good, but also treat your body the way it deserves to be treated.
 You can feed your gut bacteria the stuff it wants and enjoy the taste and texture.

-Stay tuned for the final post in this series.
-I’ll consider all the nutritional facts, and I’ll compare the tastes/textures of the creations I’ve made with these flours and give out some “awards.”
-Most importantly, I’ll provide links to the best brands and the most convenient places you can buy these flours, so you can start making your own scrumptious grain-free, lectin free baked goods and dishes!
+In the final post of this series, I’ve considered all the nutritional facts, and I’ve compare the tastes/textures of the creations I’ve made with these flours and given out some “awards.”
+Most importantly, I’ve provided links to the best brands and the most convenient places you can buy these flours, so you can start making your own scrumptious grain-free, lectin free baked goods and dishes!